 Does the name of your business or organization mean anything to people other than you?
 Do you find yourself clarifying it or explaining why you chose it?
 The latter is not necessarily a bad thing, because it starts a conversation.
 However, it could indicate a missed opportunity to put a clear stake in the ground that means something to your prospects while reinforcing your Brand Promise.

 People have often asked me, “Why Step 2?”
 It’s a fair question and, in our case, an opportunity to explain that, “Step 1 is the idea and Step 2 is how to present it.”
-Our primary message is that it’s never too early to begin thinking about branding, identity and marketing.
+Our primary message is that it’s never too early to begin thinking about branding, identity, and marketing.
 People immediately get it.

 On the other hand, I know a business owner who is continually explaining to people what their business is not.
 Their name confuses their market into thinking they offer a different service.
 Sure, they can clarify it with a tagline, but you don’t always get that chance before losing your audience.
-In our case, if our business name didn’t include “Branding & Design,” we’d be facing the same challenge.
-In fact, we recently added the “& Design” part because we fell into the same trap of assuming people knew that we did more than just branding.
+In our case, if our business name didn’t include “Branding and Design,” we’d be facing the same challenge.
+In fact, we recently added the “and Design” part because we fell into the same trap of assuming people knew that we did more than just branding.
 You see, nobody is immune to this.

 Then there’s the name that resembles a common word but is spelled differently.
-Usually, that name is chosen because the properly spelled one is already taken, the URL is unavailable or someone simply wasn’t considering the ramifications.
+Usually, that name is chosen because the properly spelled one is already taken, the URL is unavailable, or someone simply wasn’t considering the ramifications.
 People are always misspelling it and forcing the company reps to clarify it, which can be very frustrating.
 It certainly doesn’t help when people are trying to find them online.

 Another scenario is the name that’s a combination of other words or totally fictitious.
 At first, it means nothing, but offers a clean slate on which to build a messaging strategy.
 The organization can define it any way they choose.
 However, this approach typically requires significant time and awareness building efforts ($$) to really call it their own.